chandrewz/chandrewz.github.io/_harp/public/blog/selenium-on-centos.md

+Getting Selenium + Chrome + CentOS up was an absolute nightmare.
+I give up on Chrome and  ChromeDriver.
+I had Selenium and Chrome working locally on my Mac, but the exact steps just do not rollover.
+After hours, I switched over to Firefox and it worked in 5 minutes.
+No additional driver needed either.

-Here's my steps for running Selenium WebDriver in PHP on CentOS 7.
+Here's my steps for running Selenium WebDriver in PHP on CentOS 7, using *Firefox*.
 I had a fresh server with nothing installed.
-I also opt for using ChromeDriver.
 You'll want to check out the repo ([facebook/php-webdriver](https://github.com/facebook/php-webdriver)) and get things running locally before proceeding.

 ### Check version of CentOS